patternfly/patternfly-elements/.changeset/pf-icon.md

 ✨ Added `<pf-icon>` and removed `<pf-icon>`.
 Icon now closely follows the PatternFly design spec.

-Icon now ships with the entire free fontawesome collection as well as the patternfly icon set.
+Icon now ships with the entire free Font Awesome collection as well as the patternfly icon set.

 ```html